Plan (film): Plot

 The only solution to their problems is kidnapping a Business tycoon, who Lucky has recently seen in nightclubs.
 After successfully kidnapping him, they find out that he is actually Musa Bhai (Sanjay Dutt).
 Musa Bhai heads the Underworld Criminal Activities of Mumbai and is the most feared gangster.
 However, luck favors them when Musa Bhai finds out that had they not kidnapped him, he would have died, because his men had been bribed by his rival Sultan (Mahesh Manjrekar) to kill him.

 The boys help Musa Bhai eliminate his disloyal men, and in return, Musa Bhai helps Bobby get a film with his love interest Sapna (Sameera Reddy), and makes a deal with the winner of the bet that if his boys win another game, the amount is off.
 This time when the opponent tries to cheat, Musa prevents him from doing so.
-As a result, the boys are freed from the burden of handling in Rs 700,000.
+As a result, the boys are freed from the burden of handing in Rs 700,000.
 Though Jai expresses his feeling for Tanya, she tells him that she is not suitable for such a nice boy like him and that he should return to his village.

 When it comes to fighting Sultan, Musa Bhai orders the boys to go back to their villages, stating that he wishes to do so himself, but cannot, as his crimes are far too high.
 However the boys return to help Musa Bhai in beating Sultan, and Musa Bhai kills him.
 In the end, all boys depart back to their villages, with Musa Bhai bidding them farewell, and advising them to lead an honest life.

-A minor sub-plot involves Rani (Priyanka Chopra), who is a bar-dancer by profession, and is in love Musa Bhai, and wants to marry him.
+A minor sub-plot involves Rani (Priyanka Chopra), who is a bar-dancer by profession, and is in love with Musa Bhai, and wants to marry him.
 Musa Bhai loves Rani too, but refuses to marry, instead suggesting that they should follow a non-marital affair, to which Rani refuses.
 In the end, Musa Bhai agrees to marry her.